Radiation Protection & Safety

 Scientists use different ”tools” to study the smallest structures in different types of materials.
-Among these are neutrons, synchrotron light, X-rays, lasers, electron microscopy, and MRI and CT scanning.
+Among these are neutrons, synchrotron light, x-rays, lasers, electron microscopy, and MRI and CT scanning.
 All of these techniques generate some radiation.

 During the last decades, neutrons for science have most often been produced in small nuclear fission reactors located at research institutes, laboratories, and universities.
 For scientific, environmental, and safety reasons, scientists today prefer neutron sources based on particle accelerators and spallation technology.
-This method produces more useful neutrons and thus better research results.
+This method produces more useful neutrons and thereby better research results.
 It also has the advantage of producing less radioactive waste and does not have the same risk profile as a nuclear fission reactor.
-Thus, when ESS is built, old reactors can be phased out and less radioactive residual products will be produced worldwide.
+As such, when ESS is built, old reactors can be phased out and less radioactive residual products will be produced worldwide.

 Radiation occurs naturally in the environment.
 It comes from the sun, the cosmos, from radioactive materials in the ground, and even from within the human body.
-It also exists in manmade structures all around us, such as buildings and machinery, medical equipment, houses, emergency exit signs, and fire detectors.
+It also exists in man-made structures all around us, such as buildings and machinery, medical equipment, houses, emergency exit signs, and fire detectors.
 The radiation levels that these items produce seldom pose any danger to people.

 A person living in Sweden, under normal circumstances, is exposed to so-called background radiation of 3-4 mSv (millisievert) per year.
-This is generated both from natural sources in the earth and in the cosmos, as well as from housing (building materials) and health care (X-rays).
+This is generated both from natural sources in the earth and in the cosmos, as well as from housing (building materials) and health care (x-rays).

 In general, the experience of similar large-scale research facilities predicts very little exposure or environmental impact.
-Environmental radiation from the large CERN research facility in Geneva over the course of its almost 60-year lifetime has been negligible according to calculations by the French and Swiss radiation protection authorities.
-The radiation from CERN is around 0,01 mSv per year, which is less than 1% of normal background radiation.
+Environmental radiation from the large CERN research facility in Geneva over the course of its almost 60-year lifetime has been negligible, according to calculations by the French and Swiss radiation protection authorities.
+The radiation from CERN is around 0.01 mSv per year, which is less than 1% of normal background radiation.